 - When you contact a physical therapy clinic or home health agency for an appointment, ask about the physical therapists' experience in helping children with Down syndrome or other developmental disorders.

-- During your first visit with the physical therapist, be prepared to describe your child's symptoms and motor skills in as much detail as possible.
+- Be prepared to describe your child's symptoms and motor skills in as much detail as possible.

 APTA has determined that the following articles provide some of the best scientific evidence on Down syndrome.
 The articles report recent research and give an overview of the standards of practice for treatment both in the United States and internationally.
 The article titles are linked either to a PubMed* abstract of the article or to free access of the full article, so that you can read it or print out a copy to bring with you to your health care provider.